anitameh/anitameh.github.io/_pages/about.md

 ## Hi, I'm Anita!

 I work in tech and have lots of different interests.
 Right now, I'm a data scientist and early member of the [AI Labs](https://www.ft.com/content/4f5720ce-1552-11e8-9376-4a6390addb44) at [BlackRock](https://www.blackrock.com/us/individual).
-Previously, I was a data scientist at [BuzzFeed](https://ghc.anitab.org/community-blog-ghc/virality-at-buzzfeed-anita-mehrotra/) and Accenture's R&D [Tech Labs](https://www.accenture.com/us-en/about/accenture-labs-index), where I built machine learning tools and platforms, and did some data-driven journalism.

 I am part of (what some call) the first class of data scientists who graduated right around the time [Hal Varian was predicting statistics would be sexy](https://flowingdata.com/2009/02/25/googles-chief-economist-hal-varian-on-statistics-and-data/).
 All this means is that I've "grown up" on the front-lines as my field has rapidly evolved.